web-platform-tests/interop/2023/README.md

 # Interop 2023

-Interop 2023 is a project of Web Platform Tests (WPT).
-Used by many browser engineering teams, [WPT](https://web-platform-tests.org/) is an automated [test suite](https://github.com/web-platform-tests/wpt) for the web standards created within the WHATWG, W3C, and other standards organizations.
+Interop 2023 is an effort to increase interoperability across browsers in key technical areas that are of high priority to web developers and for user needs.
+It's part of the [web-platform-tests](https://github.com/web-platform-tests/wpt) (WPT) project, an automated test suite for web standards, used by many browser engineering teams.

-The aim of the annual Interop project is to increase interoperability across browsers in key technical areas that are of high priority to web developers and for user needs.
-Interop is run by a steering committee of representatives from the companies that make substantial contributions to browser rendering engines.
+Interop is run by a team of representatives from the companies that make substantial contributions to browser rendering engines.

-Similar to [Interop 2022](https://wpt.fyi/interop-2022), the tests selected are continuously run on WPT’s automated testing infrastructure.
-The test pass rates for each browser rendering engine are displayed on the Interop Dashboard — displaying the percentage of passing tests in each chosen area, and an overall total score.
-The Interop Dashboard also displays scores for group progress on particular Investigation Projects selected for the the Interop team to work on throughout the year.
+Similar to [Interop 2022](https://wpt.fyi/interop-2022), the tests selected are continuously run on automated testing infrastructure.
+The test pass rates for each browser rendering engine will be displayed on the Interop 2023 Dashboard — displaying the percentage of passing tests in each chosen area, and an overall total score.
+The dashboard will also display scores for group progress on particular Investigation Efforts selected for the the Interop team to work on throughout the year.

-Interop is tightly focused on 1) technology that can be tested on WPT’s current infrastructure; and 2) technology that is already specified on web standards.
-This is not a place to invent new web technology, or solve complex problems that need web standards.
-That works should happen in the standards bodies.
+Interop 2023 is tightly focused on technology that is already specified in web standards.
+This is not a place to invent new web technology, nor solve complex problems that need web standards.
+That work should happen in the standards bodies.

 The overall timeline for the planning process is: